thomasdunlap/docker-passport-ocr/README.md

-# Flask Passport Text Extraction API
+# Docker Flask Passport Text Extraction API

-A Python Flask based API that can take in non text based documents such as a PDF of a scanned doc and a passport correctly extract the text from those images.
+A Docker and Python Flask based API that can extract text from passports, and a second endpoint that extracts text generally from images.
-A Angular application to interact with said API for UI based tools such as the upload feature and visualize back results.
-A Flask API for performing initial basic NLP on the processed text such as structure analysis or classification of document types.

 ## Instructions